First-principles study the structural, magnetic, optical properties and doping effect in chromium arsenide: Results and Discussions

-It was found that the WZ-type and ZB-type CrAs are HM ferromagnets.
-The magnetic moments are $3.000\mu_{B}$ Bohr magnetons for both ZB and WZ structures.
-We also calculate the magnetic moments in all FM phases for this compounds, results are presented in Table 1.
-The total magnetic moment for ZB-type FM was calculated as $3.000\mu_{B}$ per CrAs pair, which is in excellent agreement with the saturation moments estimated experimentally\cite{Akinaga-jap-2000}and theoretical results\cite{Xie-prl-2003}.
-The magnetic moment of CrAs in FM state of four different structures are calculated as a function of lattice volume and are shown in Fig.5.

-With increasing volume, the magnetic moments of CC-FM grow rapidly, while the other three grow slowly, the slopes become smaller and nearly constant as 3 per CrAs pair.
-The dependence of the magnetic moments on the formula volumes is illustrated in the figure 5.
-The moments are an integer, $3.000\mathrm{{\AA}}$, in the units of at the equilibrium volumes for WZ-type and ZB-type CrAs and expanded volumes for RS-type CrAs, and remain unchanged down $-12\%$ and $-5\%$ in relative volumes, respectively.
-The net moment of $3.000\mu_{B}$ results from the remaining four of the 3d plus two of 4s electrons of chromium bonding with the three As p electrons.
-The moments of RS-type CrAs is $2.931\mu_{B}$ at its equilibrium volumes.
+CrAs in ZB, CC, WZ and, RS phase prefer the FM state.
+We calculated the magnetic moments of those four structures in the FM phase at different volumes, and the results are presented in Table~\ref{table:E} and Figure~\ref{fig:ev}(d).
+The magnetic moment for ZB-type and WZ-type CrAs in FM state was calculated as 3 $\mu_{B}$ per CrAs pair at the equilibrium volumes, which is in excellent agreement with the saturation moments estimated experimentally\cite{Akinaga-jap-2000} and theoretical results\cite{Xie-prl-2003}.
+The net moment of 3.0 $\mu_{B}$ results from the remaining four of the 3d plus two of 4s electrons of chromium bonding with the three As p electrons.
+The magnetic moments of ZB-type and WZ-type CrAs remain unchanged under compressive strain down to -12\% and -5\% in relative volumes, respectively.

-To study the electronic structures and magnetic properties of the system, the total density of states(DOS) are calculated with these optimized structures.Spin-resolved total DOS of CrAs with all the four FM phases in RS, CC, ZB, and WZ are presented in Fig.6.
-Furthermore, in ZB and WZ phases, there are clear half-metallic gaps, which are defined as the minimum of Ebc and Etv, where Ebs is defined as the bottom energy of minority-spin conduction bands with respect to the Fermi energy and Etv the absolute values of the top energy of minority-spin valance bands.
-This gap, rather than the minority-spin gap around the Fermi energy, is essential to a half-metallic ferromagnet.
-In Fig.6a, the DOS of RS CrAs at the equilibrium lattice parameter $5.2105\mathrm{{\AA}}$ is given.
-Note that at equilibrium volume CrAs in RS-type structure is not HM, but has a high spin polarization.

-Large HM gaps($E_{g}$) are observed for both of them in the spin-down channel in the case of ZB and WZ-type FM phase, which agrees well with former's work\cite{Xie-prb-2003,Xie-prl-2003}.
-For the mechanism of HM in the ZB and WZ structures of CrAs, please see the Ref.\cite{Xie-prl-2003,Xie-prb-2003,Mavropoulos-2007} for details.
-All the FM states have a high spin polarization, except CC phase with a spin polarization as $2.8\%$.
+RS-type CrAs has a magnetic moment of $2.9 \mu_{B}$ and $3 \mu_{B}$ per CrAs pair at the equilibrium volumes and expanded volumes, respectively.
+CC-type CrAs has a magnetic moment of only 1.183 $\mu_{B}$ per CrAs pair at the equilibrium volumes.
+However, the magnetic moments of CC-FM grow rapidly with increasing volume.